digirati-co-uk/terraform-shutterbug/README.md

 # Shutterbug

-Terraform module for backing up Elasticsearch with snapshots that are held in S3, with notifications sent to a Slack webhook.
+Terraform module for scheduled backing up of an Elasticsearch instance with snapshots that are held in S3, with notifications sent to a Slack webhook.

 | Variable                 | Description                                                                                                          | Default                   |
 |--------------------------|----------------------------------------------------------------------------------------------------------------------|---------------------------|